Agent-Artificial/Module-Validator/README.md

 3. **Module Validator**: Handles instillation, configuration, as well as running the Subnet code in a properly configured environment.

+## Subnet Modules

+Subnet modules are the subnet github repos just cloned into the module_validator/subnet_modules folder.
+The library can use the [config_generator](utils/config_generator.py) script to pull all the configuration information out of the repo and construct a configuration class with applicable subclasses as well as construct the relevant .env file and nested configuration object in a .yaml file or use with the subnet depending on the requirements of that subnet.

+### Configuration Object

+The configuration object has a few useful commands for use to setup the environment to work with the repo.
+The `add_args` method will add the relevant arguments to a parser object and return it for use elsewhere.
+Most subnets prefer this approach when programatically using their libray since they prefer the command line argument approach when executing their validators or miners.
+In some cases you will need to use a `bittensor.config` config object which you can get from the bittensor library.
+You can feed the `library_name.yaml` file generated in the [config_folder](module_validator/config/)YOUR_SUBNET_NAME folder into the object and it should run correctly.
+Dot Env files are provided as well incase the subnet prefers that approach over the commandline arguments.
+You can `source module_validator/config/YOUR_SUBNET_NAME/.YOUR_SUBNET_NAME.env` the file and then run the library normally.
+Due to the variety of configuration options available it can make selecting the right one somewhat tricky.
+From my experience the hiearchy that you should follow is commandline_args > environment_args > programatic

+Since I prefer a programatic approach I tend to just instantiate the parser object with the correct commandline arguments and work from there.

 ## Inference Modules

 ### Installation